em1e/ft_irc/tests2.md

     - [x] make sure users with their previous nickname can join and be made admin in the channel
     - [o] make sure the nickname change is broadcasted in all channels the client is in
     - [x] error cases:
         - [x] check if no nickname is given // checking current nickname
         - [x] check if someone already has that nickname // invalid and wont let through
         - [x] check for invalid nickname
             - [x] special characters, taken or other
 - [x] change outside a channel
     - [x] error cases:
         - [x] check if no nickname is given // checking current nickname
         - [x] check if someone already has that nickname // invalid and wont let through
         - [x] check for invalid nickname
             - [x] special characters, taken or other

 ## Connection tests:
 - [x] test connecting to server with ip address (not localhost)
-  - [ ] test error cases:
+    - [o] test error cases:
         - [o] invalid ip address
         - [o] invalid password
         - [o] no password
         - [x] include nickname in /connect
         - [x] invalid port
         - [x] no port
         - [o] try joining with nickname that already exists
         - [x] include nickname in /connect and join server with another client (make sure nickname is not broken)
-- [ ] test connecting to server with users from different computers
-  - [ ] test error cases:
-      - [ ] invalid ip address
-      - [ ] invalid password
-      - [ ] no password
-      - [ ] include nickname in /connect
-      - [ ] invalid port
-      - [ ] no port
-      - [ ] try joining with nickname that already exists
-      - [ ] include nickname in /connect and join server with another client (make sure nickname is not broken)

 -------------------------------------------------------------------------------------